the-krafty-koder/mastering/notes/backend/database-design.md

 3rd Normal form

 - States that each non-key column must be dependent on the primary key and nothing but the primary key.

+# Denormalisation

+- Used to add redundant data to one or more tables to avoid costly joins.

+Advantages

+- Improved query performance
+- Reduced complexity
+- Easier maintenance and updated because of reduced number of tables.
+- Improved read performance since it is easier to access data.

+Disadvantages

+- Redundant data is added which can lead to inconsistencies and reduced data integrity.
+- Increased storage requirements.